 Ultimately I decided to go for it to save our patio furniture cushions.

-Sparks and embers will inevitably pop and fly out of your firepit no matter what brand you’re burning a fire in.
-We have found the shield to be very effective at keeping most of the flyaways contained to the fire pit.
+Sparks and embers will inevitably pop and fly out of your wood-burning fire pit no matter what brand you’re burning a fire in.
+It’s just part of the wood-burning fire pit experience.
+We have found the spark screen to be very effective at keeping most of the flyaways contained to the fire pit.

-Also, the shield comes with tools to assist you in transferring the different parts of the shield on and off of the hot fire pit and they are great as well!
+Also, the shield comes with tools to assist you in transferring the different parts of the spark screen on and off of the hot fire pit and they are great as well!

-So my advice is that if you are burning your Solo Stove near any combustible material (wood deck, outdoor rug, furniture cushions), the spark shield would be pretty important for you to have.
+So my advice is that if you are burning your Solo Stove near any combustible material (wood deck, outdoor rug, furniture cushions), the spark screen would be pretty important for you to have.

 If you are the proud owner of a Yukon, I highly recommend you also be the proud owner of this handle.
 Without it, the Yukon is just big and awkward to move and maneuver by yourself.
 The handle allows one person to carry the Yukon independently which is a significant game-changer, as far as I’m concerned.
 It’s the least expensive of all the fire pit accessories, so if you’re buying or have a Yukon, don’t even think about it; just get one.

 Now if you’ve got a Bonfire or a Ranger, that’s another story.
 We recently added a Bonfire to our collection and have not picked up a handle for that fire pit.
 And honestly, we probably won’t.
 And I’m certain that we wouldn’t if we had the even smaller Ranger.
 Those fire pits are smaller, lighter, and a lot easier to pick up and carry than the Yukon.